 Everyone has holiday traditions – one of ours was watching A Christmas Carol.
-Whether you prefer George C. Scott, Michael Caine, or Bill Murray as the cantankerous Ebeneeezer Scrooge it is hard to watch it and not think ‘What if?’.
-Charles Dickens serialized tale was first published in 1843 and nearly 120 years later ‘A Christmas Carol in Prose, Being a Ghost Story of Christmas‘ is still one his most popular works.
+Whether you prefer George C. Scott, Michael Caine, or Bill Murray as the cantankerous Ebenezer Scrooge, it is hard to watch it and not think, ‘What if?’.
+Charles Dickens serialised tale was first published in 1843, and nearly 120 years later, ‘A Christmas Carol in Prose, Being a Ghost Story of Christmas‘ is still one of his most famous works.

 It tells the tale of Mr Scrooge, a miserly banker, and how the world is not quite as he sees it.
-On Christmas Eve, after being particularly hard on his clerk, Bob Cratchit, he settles down for the night and his visited by four ghosts*.
-Let’s see what the ghosts of Christmas Past, Christmas Present and Christmas Future, would have to say about us, at Don’t Forget The Bubbles.
+On Christmas Eve, after being particularly hard on his clerk, Bob Cratchit, he settles down for the night and is visited by four ghosts*.
+Let’s see what the ghosts of Christmas Past, Christmas Present and Christmas Future would have to say about us at Don’t Forget The Bubbles.

 The Ghost of Christmas Past

-In terms of pages views, we have been growing year on year and have managed to hit 515,000 this year alone.
-This is something we are immensely proud of but we certainly could not have done it without all of those contributors that have spent hours writing content for us.
+In terms of page views, we have been growing year after year and have managed to hit 515,000 this year alone.
+We are immensely proud of this, but we certainly could not have done it without all of those contributors who have spent hours writing content for us.

-Although the four of us do a lot of work to make sure that there is new content every week, our ever increasing roster of authors, means that we are creating a truly collaborative blog covering a diverse array of topics.
-No one of us can be an expert in every field and and so we feel privileged that so many experts do give us some of their time.
+Although the four of us do a lot of work to ensure that there is new content every week, our ever-increasing roster of authors means we are creating a genuinely collaborative blog covering a diverse array of topics.
+No one can be an expert in every field, so we feel privileged that many experts give us some of their time.

 2017 was a landmark year for us.
 We ran our first conference, DFTB17, finished up our two year collaboration with Emergency Medicine Australasia, launched a podcast, surpassed 1 million page views… and had twins.